 Lathallan takes its pastoral care responsibilities very seriously and prides itself on its warm and friendly environment.
-The Pastoral Care team consists of Miss Nicola Orr (Head of Pastoral Care/House Parent), Mrs Amanda Martin (Junior School Pastoral Care), Mr Cullen Christie (Senior School Pastoral Care), Mrs Rhona Anderson (School Nurse), Mr Jonee Mackel (Learning Support) and Mrs Jackie Collins (Senior Management Team).
+The Pastoral Care team consists of Miss Nicola Orr (Head of Pastoral Care/House Parent), Mrs Amanda Martin (Junior School Pastoral Care), Mr Cullen Christie (Senior School Pastoral Care), Mrs Rhona Anderson (School Nurse), Mr Jonee Mackel (Learning Support) and Mrs Jackie Collins (Assistant Head of Junior School).

 With our enviable student-to-tutor ratio, Lathallan can ensure that all pupils are known to staff and concerns are quickly observed and addressed by the pastoral care team who meet weekly to ensure pupil concerns are discussed and support can be put in place.
 Most important within our flexible system is that the students know that any member of teaching or non-teaching staff is available to listen, advise and support, no matter what the problem is.
 Lots of information is available around both the junior and senior schools in the form of leaflets, posters and help line information to ensure pupils always have someone to turn to for support or guidance.